leswright1977/Giftwrap-3.0/README.md

 Giftwrap is a thin wrapper or API for Box2D and CSS, to allow new programmers to produce a web game with minimal coding skills using JavaScript.

+Examples of games can be found in src/
+The Library itself is in src/scritps, along with dependencies (box2d and jquery)

 This work was inspired by the teaching of Dr Russell Hunter of Perth College UHI whose 4th year Web Programming module was awesome!